 Dayton man gets over two dozen new charges in child sex case

 Jul.
-13—A grand jury has approved over two dozen new charges for a Dayton man accused of sexually assaulting a girl and taking nude photos of her in 2018.
+13—A Dayton man accused of sexually assaulting a girl and taking nude photos of her in 2018 was indicted Tuesday on more than two dozen new charges.

-Larry Nalls, 66, was indicted in the Montgomery County Common Pleas Court Tuesday on 27 additional counts of illegal use of a minor in nudity-oriented material or performance.
+Larry Nalls, 66, is scheduled to be arraigned Thursday in Montgomery County Common Pleas Court for 27 counts of illegal use of a minor in nudity-oriented material or performance.

-The new charges still involve the same victim, who is now 17 years old, and were based on images located during an examination of Nalls' phone, according to Montgomery County Prosecutor's Office.
+The new charges involve the same accuser, who is now 17, and were based on images found during an examination of his cellphone, according to Montgomery County Prosecutor's Office.

 In November 2018, the girl, who was 13 at the time, told authorities Nalls had taken numerous nude photos of her and engaged in sexual conduct with her in July and August of that year, the prosecutor's office said.